 Yes, the message trace tool enables you to follow email messages as they pass through the service.
-For more information about how to use the message trace tool to find out why a message was detected to contain malware, see Message trace in the Security & Compliance Center.
+For more information about how to use the message trace tool to find out why a message was detected to contain malware, see Message trace in the modern Exchange admin center.

 Can I use a third-party anti-spam and anti-malware provider in conjunction with Exchange Online?